Lithium Battery Storage: Preventing Fires in Wisconsin Homes

 From smartphones and power tools to e-bikes and backup generators, lithium-ion batteries are powering our lives more than ever.
 But with this convenience comes a serious safety risk that many Wisconsin homeowners aren’t fully aware of—fire hazards caused by improper battery storage.

 Over the past few years, lithium-ion battery fires have been on the rise nationwide, and Wisconsin is no exception.
 Whether stored in a garage, basement, or utility room, these batteries can pose a significant threat if not handled and stored correctly.
-As your trusted local insurance partner, Ansay & Associates is committed to keeping your home safe and protected.
+As your trusted local insurance partner, Ansay & Associates is committed to helping keep your home safe and protected.

 Why Lithium Batteries Can Be Dangerous